usnistgov/ARIAC/wiki/finals/finals.md

 ## Important Dates

-- By June 4th, competitors must submit their scripts for evaluation.
+- By June 7th (mindnight EST), competitors must submit their scripts for evaluation.
 An extension is possible (no more than a week) as long as the NIST team agrees.
 - 7-11 June 2021 - Competitors submission will be evaluated and the results will be posted on June 11th.
 If an extension is provided, this evaluation week will be pushed back.

 ## Evaluation